Who's Your Daddy? (2005 TV series)

 The special was intended to serve as a pilot for a six-episode season, although Fox shelved the remaining episodes following the special's modest ratings.
+The following five episodes were later aired on Fox Reality Channel.

 Format

-The special's premise was that an adult who had been put up for adoption as an infant was placed in a room with 25 men, one of whom was their biological father.
+The special's premise was that an adult who had been put up for adoption as an infant was placed in a room with eight men, one of whom was their biological father.
 If the contestant could correctly pick out who was their father, the contestant would win $100,000.
 If they chose incorrectly, the person that they incorrectly selected would get the $100,000, although the contestant would still be reunited with his or her father.
 The first adoption contestant was actress T. J. Myers.
 United Press International reported that Myers "guessed which of eight men was her father.
 She guessed correctly and won $100,000."

 Announcement

-On December 14, 2004, Fox sent out a press release for Who's Your Daddy?
+On December 13, 2004, Fox sent out a press release for Who's Your Daddy?
 Set to air on January 3, 2005, the release described the special as a "dramatic and emotional" program.

 Reception

 Who's Your Daddy? garnered mixed reception from television critics.
 The special resulted in a grassroots campaign among adoptive parents and protests from national adoption organizations.
-The special drew controversy from adoption rights organizations, leading to one Fox affiliate (WRAZ in Raleigh, North Carolina) declining to air the series pilot, a 90-minute special.
+WRAZ, a Fox affiliate in Raleigh, North Carolina, refused to broadcast the special; rather, the affiliate opted to air a documentary film about adoptive families titled I Have Roots and Branches: Personal Reflections on Adoption.
 Who's Your Daddy? garnered further controversy when, one day after the special's premiere, Gawker reported that Myers had previously appeared in the 1995 softcore pornography film Seduction of Innocence.

 Paul Farhi of The Washington Post referred to Who's Your Daddy? as a "new-low-in-reality-television 'special'", in which he directed his criticisms at the special's title.
 Alessandra Stanley of The New York Times claimed that despite the special's "provocative title, [Who's Your Daddy?] turned out to be fairly bland and hokey -- a daytime soap opera shown at night."
+Writing for Salon, Louis Bayard commentated that the series was "too panderingly stupid to get seriously upset about", but "when it comes to deciding what a family is, it may be wise to look to sources outside of Fox."
+Bayard also noted that he had a four-year-old adopted son from Vietnam.